Jim Walden (lawyer): Assistant U.S. Attorney

-Mafia prosecutions

-Following his work prosecuting heroin traffickers, Walden brought cases against members and associates of New York's most prominent Mafia families.
-In October 1999, Alphonse "Allie Boy" Persico, head of the Colombo crime family, was arrested on charges of loansharking.
-Walden helped build the cases against Persico.
-These charges resurfaced in 2001, when Persico was indicted in Brooklyn the same day he completed a 15-month prison sentence on weapons charges in Florida.
+Walden also was part of the teams who prosecuted members and associates of New York's most prominent Mafia families, including the 1999 prosecution of Colombo family head Alphonse "Allie Boy" Persico. and the 2001 prosecution of Anthony Spero, who was convicted of three ordering three murders, and racketeering, as a soldier and one-time acting boss of the Bonanno family.
+Spero was convicted on April 5, 2001, of ordering murders during his 20 years serving the family.
+Walden's work prosecuting organized crime was profiled in The New York Times and featured in a documentary filmed by National Geographic.

-Walden also successfully prosecuted Chris Paciello, aka Chris Ludwigsen, for his 1993 murder of Staten Island housewife Judith Shemtov killed during a robbery Paciello had planned in association with the Bonnanno crime family.
-Paciello turned himself in after murder charge were filed in November 1999.
-He pleaded guilty to those charges on October 13, 2000.
-Paciello only served a six-year sentence, Walden won guilty pleas from nearly 20 people related to the Shemtov murder.
+Walden also successfully prosecuted Chris Paciello (also known as Chris Ludwigsen), for his 1993 murder of Staten Island housewife Judith Shemtov during a robbery Paciello had planned in association with the Bonanno crime family.
+Paciello pleaded guilty to murder in 2000 and served a six-year sentence; he was credited for providing evidence that led to guilty pleas from nearly 20 people related to the Shemtov murder.
 Benjamin Brafman, Paciello's attorney, "estimated that 'more than 70 people' had been prosecuted directly and indirectly as a result of [Paciello's] cooperation'".
 This included testimony that Alphonse Persico plotted with Paciello in 1997 to kill a dissident mafioso.
 The identification of two made members of the Bonanno family ultimately led to the take-down of the entire crime organization.
 Walden appears in a 2018 "Vanity Fair Confidential" episode discussing the Shemtov murder and the Paciello prosecution and is cited extensively in the book Clubland: The Fabulous Rise and Murderous Fall of Club Culture.

-In 2001, Walden led the successful prosecution of Anthony Spero, a soldier and one-time acting boss of the Bonanno crime family, on murder and racketeering charges.
-Spero was convicted on April 5, 2001, of ordering three murders during his 20 years serving the family.

-Walden's work prosecuting organized crime was profiled in the New York Times and featured in a documentary filmed by National Geographic.

-Private sector
+Private practice

-White collar defense

-Following his work at the Department of Justice, in 2002 Walden entered private practice as a partner at O'Melveney & Myers LLP.
-He spent nearly four years there before joining Gibson Dunn & Crutcher in 2006.
+Walden spent three years as a partner at O'Melveny & Myers before joining the New York office of Gibson, Dunn & Crutcher LLP in 2006.

 Walden co-chaired Gibson Dunn's White Collar-Criminal Defense & Investigations practice in addition to leading the office's pro bono efforts.

-In 2015, Walden started his own firm, Walden Macht & Haran LLP.
+In 2015, Walden left Gibson Dunn to found a new firm, Walden Macht & Haran LLP, with fellow former prosecutors Timothy Macht and Sean Haran.
 The firm was founded with a focus on white-collar criminal defense, civil litigation and investigations.
 The firm also gave Walden a platform to continue representing advocacy and community groups.